prestonfrasch/story-server/README.md

 ```

 ### 2️⃣ Run LM Studio
 This project uses **LM Studio** to serve the Mistral model locally.
-Download and install [LM Studio](https://lmstudio.ai/), download mistral-7b-instruct-v0.3 from the 🔎discover tab of LM Studio, then start the API at:
+Download and install [LM Studio](https://lmstudio.ai/), download mistral-7b-instruct-v0.3 from the 🔍discover tab of LM Studio, then start the server at the ▶️ developer tab:
 ```
 http://localhost:1234/v1/completions
 ```